Alinubu/SplinterlandsRObot/README.md

 ## Console Commands
 * START-TRANSFER-BOT (Starts the transfer process from all the accounts to the main accout)
 * START-QUEST-REWARDS-EXPORT (Start the export to Excel process for all the accounts)
+* START-DEC-REWARDS-EXPORT (Start the export to Excel for all the accounts for the last 14 days)
 * START-CLAIM-SEASON-REWARDS (Starts the process for claiming Season Rewards)

 Settings that can be changed withoud restarting the application (**Changes will not be saved to config file!**)